Tumbling Guide

 Without that lift, the movement becomes rushed.

-Athletes benefit from explosive extension through the hips and legs.
-Exercises such as squat jumps, broad jumps, and explosive step-ups help develop the power needed for tumbling skills.
+Exercises like squat jumps, broad jumps, and explosive step-ups help develop the kind of power that supports tumbling skills.

 Technical Development

-Drills like tuck jumps, snap-downs, and trampoline progressions help athletes connect jump height, body shape, and rotation.
+These drills help athletes feel the connection between jump height, body shape, and rotation.

 Typical Learning Timeline